andrew-vant/romtool/CONTRIBUTING.md

 Edition][vsce].
 They appear on the Individual Components tab when installing or modifying.

+You will additionally need the nointro/datomatic ROM XML files.
+I’ve yet to figure out how to automate downloading them, but you can get them manually [here][dats]; you want the “Main, C/C” options.
+Extract the dat files to `~/.local/share/romtool/datomatic`; the make jobs will look for them there.

 ## Setting up a build environment

 1. Install the prerequisites above.